 KONE Contract Traps to Know

 KONE maintenance contracts contain provisions that can complicate your modernization decision.
-Here are the patterns we have documented:
+Here are the patterns most commonly reported:

 Trap 1: Obsolescence Exclusion Without Evidence